 Managerial Conclusion: The result showed that there is no significant difference between Males and Females for the following variables; Fast Self-Checkout, Variety of Product Options, I am a regular customer at Walmart, Has High Product Quality, I am satisfied with the Overall Experience, I am likely to recommend Walmart to family and friends, and Flexible Return Policy.
 Therefore, it is recommended that Walmart continues with its policies and practices for these variables.
 Also, the result showed that Females have a significantly higher mean for the following variables; Has more convenient locations for me, Offers products at Reasonable Prices, which means that this group has a higher degree of satisfaction with Walmart’s performance on these variables, this is very applaudable and should be maintained.
 Invariably, the Males have a lower degree of satisfaction for these variables.
 Therefore, Walmart should implement strategies that will improve the experience of the Males on these variables.

 On the other hand, males have a significantly higher mean for Walmart’s Excellent Customer Service, meaning that they have a higher degree of satisfaction for Walmart’s customer service, this is very applaudable and should be maintained.
-To improve overall performance Walmart should improve its customer service, especially with regard to females.
+To improve overall performance, Walmart should improve its customer service, especially with regard to females.

 Hypothesis Testing